 Recording a Rap Vocal

 The first step to getting a good sounding vocal is to ensure you have a good vocal chain.
-This means getting a good microphone, decent preamp and audio interface as well as a whole bunch of stuff you can learn about here.
+This means getting a good microphone, decent preamp and audio interface as well as a whole knowing the secret to recording perfect vocals.

 Applying Compression During Mixing